 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin is built for larger tear-offs when a second haul-out would stall crew demobilization on tight schedules.
+Save the 30-yard bin for bigger tear-offs; call us when a second haul-out would slow crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning

-Most asphalt shingles aren’t light; three-tab averages 250 pounds, architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck’s weight limit matters.
-How does that translate to a 10-yard?
-We route smaller half-square jobs in a 10-yard can to cap the load within a single haul.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25‑square tear-off lands three to five tons before underlayment, so the hooklift truck routes accordingly.
+How does that translate to a 10‑yard dumpster?
+Its weight limit caps payloads to stay inside haul-out limits on a single pickup.
+For precise container sizing and weight guidance, see our Roofing Dumpster Sizing guide.

-When you mix shingle debris with framing or sheathing offcuts, we route that load to our general C&D debris service.
-Pure asphalt tear-offs stay on our standard roofing container, which remains the simplest way to clear your project.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—instead of the standard roofing line.
+Keeping these loads sorted helps us run efficient equipment for your specific job.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition